WGBH-MLA/AAPB2/app/views/exhibits/watergate/the-watergate-scandal-1972-1974.md

 ### The Road to Resignation: Nixon’s Last Months
 While the Senate Committee had been diligently detailing the crimes and misdemeanors of campaign men, the case against Nixon had been rapidly building.
 On October 20, 1973, Nixon’s orders to fire the special prosecutor, Archibald Cox, resulted in the resignation of the Attorney General Elliot Richardson and his deputy William Ruckelshaus, who refused to carry out the action.
 Cox was eventually fired as well.
 This “Saturday Night Massacre,” as it came to be called turned public opinion further against the President.[<sup>21</sup>](/exhibits/watergate/notes#21)  It also prompted Congress to authorize the House Judiciary Committee to investigate Nixon’s crimes.

 Reacting to the public uproar for firing Cox, Nixon chose to hand over the tapes that Cox had requested to Judge Sirica.
 This led to yet another scandal.
-On November 26, personal secretary to the President Rose Mary Woods testified to causing some of a mysterious 18 ½ minute gap [no one admited to causing the rest of it] on the recording of a key Watergate conversation between Nixon and Haldeman.
+On November 26, personal secretary to the President Rose Mary Woods testified to causing some of a mysterious 18 ½ minute gap [no one admitted to causing the rest of it] on the recording of a key Watergate conversation between Nixon and Haldeman.
 On December 6, Congress confirmed Gerald Ford as Vice President to replace Spiro Agnew, who had resigned in October after charges of corruption.[<sup>22</sup>](/exhibits/watergate/notes#22)

 Nixon had hoped that by handing over the relatively few tapes that Cox had requested, the desire for tapes would stop.
 Instead there were three bodies, the Senate Watergate Committee, the new Special Prosecutor, Leon Jaworski, and the House Judiciary Committee, interested in the tapes and they all wanted more.
 On November 27, the leaders of the Senate Watergate investigation committee decided to delay further hearings until after the Christmas break.
 On January 4, 1974, the President again refused to give the Committee tapes or honor their subpoenas.
 After two more sets of delays, on February 19, the Committee voted unanimously to hold no more hearings, allowing the country to focus on the special prosecutor.[<sup>23</sup>](/exhibits/watergate/notes#23)